 Given the nature of our business, and our use of third-party distributors, contract manufacturers (CMOs) and logistics service providers (LSPs), the vast majority of our GHG emissions are classified as Scope 3.

+In 2021, we quantified our Scope 3 GHG emissions for the first time (based on data for 2020).
 In addition to revealing the significance of the emissions linked to our supply chain and logistics activities, this exercise also revealed where opportunities may exist to try and improve the basis of measurement, particularly for Scope 3 emissions.

 We recognise that single use plastics and packaging recyclability are an increasing concern for consumers.
 Unlike some consumer goods categories, where packaging changes can be implemented relatively quickly with limited hurdles, in the healthcare market, particularly with regards pharmaceutical products, any change in packaging materials cannot be made without a variation to the product license, which in the case of changes to primary packaging, requires the generation, submission and approval of supporting stability data.